alexwennerberg/fishbb/README.md

 FishBB is VERY early in development -- expect bugs and be very wary of sensitive data.
 Make sure to change the admin password away from default credentials.

+## As a package

+FishBB also runs as a 'cluster' where multiple forums can be created.
+These forums can either exist in the 'cluster' (as a sort of broader forum manager) or exported on their own.

+The app that hosts the fishbb cluster is https://git.sr.ht/~aw/fishbb-cluster

 ### Configuration

 Admin configuration is available at `/control`